aldoht/apuntes/SistInteligentes/ArtificialIntelligenceAModernApproach.md

 --> We prefer the **simplest** hypothesis consistent with the data.
 This principle is called **Ockham's razor**.
 In general, there is a *tradeoff* between complex hypotheses that fit the training data well and simpler hypotheses that may generalize better.

+## 18.6 Regression and Classification with Linear Models

+???

 ## 18.7.
 Artificial Neural Networks

 Neural networks, connectionism, parallel distributed processing, and neural computation --> All the same.